SAFEHR-data/FlowEHR/README.md

 - `environment` - a name for your environment (set this to `local`)
 - `location` - the [Azure region](https://azuretracks.com/2021/04/current-azure-region-names-reference/) you wish to deploy resources to
 - `core_address_space` (optional) - override the default core address space, e.g. `10.1.0.0/24`
+- `private_dns_zones_rg` (optional) - if you have the required private dns zones (see [infrastructure/core/locals.tf](infrastructure/core/locals.tf)) already deployed in a network that will be peered to FlowEHR, provide the resource group name and FlowEHR will use those instead of creating its own (which would cause namespace conflicts)

 - `transform` (optional)
     - `spark_version` (optional) - the Spark version to install on your local cluster and Databricks clusters